stampit-org/stamp/packages/core/README.md

 ### merge(dst, ...sources)
 _`@stamp/core/merge`_

-Mutates destination object by deeply merging passed source objects.
-Arrays are concatenated, not overwritten.
+* Mutates destination object by deeply merging passed source objects.
+* Arrays are concatenated, not overwritten.
+* Everything else but plain objects are copied by reference.

 Returns destination object/array or a new object/array in case it was not.